-Consent to nomination
+Consent to nomination12

-- 1.16 You must also formally consent to your nomination in writing.
-The content of the consent to nomination form is fixed by law and the entire form must be returned in order for your nomination to be valid.
+1.15 You must also formally consent to your nomination in writing.
+The content of the consent to nomination form (or consent to nomination form where the notice of election is published on or before 28 February) is fixed by law and the entire form must be returned in order for your nomination to be valid.
 On the form you will be asked to state that you are qualified and not disqualified from standing.
-You must also state your date of birth. - 1.17 You must meet at least one of the qualifications to stand for election, as explained in Part 1: Can you stand for election?
-On the consent to nomination form you should state as many of the qualifications as apply. - 1.18 You are not allowed to sign the consent form earlier than one calendar month before the deadline for submitting your nomination papers.
-Your signature must be witnessed and the witness must attest the form.
+You must also state your date of birth.

+1.16 You must meet at least one of the qualifications to stand for election, as explained in Part 1: Can you stand for election?
+On the consent to nomination form you should state as many of the qualifications as apply.

+1.17 You are not allowed to sign the consent form earlier than one calendar month before the deadline for submitting your nomination papers13.
+Your signature must be witnessed and the witness must attest the form14.
 The witness's full name and home address in full must be provided on the home address form.
-There are no restrictions on who can be a witness to the consent to nomination.
+There are no restrictions on who can be a witness to the consent to nomination15.